crmcog/sf-cog/docs/admin-guide/50-trust-security.md

 ### Setup Audit Trail

 As seen earlier in this section, Salesforce enables you to track changes to its configuration setup.
 This assumes significance to ensure full accountability and traceability of changes carried out to audit trail setup (amongst other things) for all administrators and power users.

+You can imagine setup audit trail as "history tracking for administrative actions".

 Key setup functions traceable through setup audit trail are below -